A doctor examining a man

 • Reframe can help you change your relationship with alcohol, lowering your risk for many chronic diseases, including esophagus cancer.
 We will provide you with science-backed tools, support, and encouragement throughout your journey!

 The good news is that esophageal cancer can be prevented by avoiding two of the main causes: smoking and alcohol use.
+How does alcohol affect the esophagus?
+And how can we protect ourselves from the risk?
 In this article, we will explore the connection between drinking and esophageal cancer and how we can minimize our risks.

 What Is Esophageal Cancer?